HouseTrip/housetrip.github.com/_posts/2014-01-08-make-a-singleton-from-scratch.md

 end
 {% endhighlight %}

-And I can prove it to you by having the same spec for each class, the following example covers `MySingleton` class, but the code is just the same for `RubySingleton`.
+We can demonstrate this by running both implementation through the same test suite

 {% highlight ruby %}
 describe MySingleton do